-Required placement test scores (see Admissions and Placement chapter) or successful completion of DRDG 1024 Developmental Reading II and DENG 1054 Developmental English II is a prerequisite for all courses unless noted.
+Required placement test scores (see Admissions and Placement chapter) or successful completion of DRDG 1034 Foundations of Reading and DENG 1064 Foundations of Writing is a prerequisite for all courses unless otherwise noted.

-ECON 2213 Macroeconomics Sem: F/Su
+ECON 2213 Macroeconomics 3 cr.

+Sem: F/Su